tjj9020/kinable/PROJECT_PLAN.md

         *   Design configuration schema to support region-specific settings
     *   **Definition of Done (Initial)**:
         *   Abstraction layer for multiple providers is in place.
 [COMPLETED for BaseAIModelProvider and OpenAIModelProvider]
         *   Unit tests (using mocks for OpenAI SDK and DynamoDB) for `OpenAIModelProvider` and `ConfigurationService` pass.
-[COMPLETED for OpenAIModelProvider, Pending for ConfigurationService against real DB]
+[COMPLETED for OpenAIModelProvider and ConfigurationService integration tests with real DB]
         *   API keys are retrieved from AWS Secrets Manager by the `OpenAIModelProvider`.
 [COMPLETED]
-        *   **Pending**: `/v1/chat` endpoint successfully returns AI responses using the real OpenAI API via the updated `OpenAIModelProvider` (depends on `ConfigurationService` and router logic).
+        *   **PENDING RE-VALIDATION (Step 2.1.1)**: `/v1/chat` endpoint successfully returns AI responses using the real OpenAI API via the updated `OpenAIModelProvider`.
-        *   **Pending**: Configuration management system uses the actual `ProviderConfiguration` DynamoDB table, not mock data, via the updated `ConfigurationService`.
+        *   Configuration management system uses the actual `ProviderConfiguration` DynamoDB table.
+[COMPLETED - via ConfigurationService]
-        *   **Pending**: Integration tests for `ConfigurationService` (real DynamoDB interaction).
-Unit tests for `OpenAIModelProvider` logic are complete.
+        *   Integration tests for `ConfigurationService` (real DynamoDB interaction).
+[COMPLETED]
     *   **Commit Point**: After chat router implementation, interface/provider development, and testing.
     *   **Lessons Learned**:
         *   When deploying serverless applications with monorepo workspace dependencies, special care is needed to properly bundle dependencies instead of relying on symlinks which don't work in AWS Lambda.
         *   Custom build scripts can help ensure proper packaging of dependencies.

-*   **Step 2.1.1: Initial End-to-End Validation of Chat Router [NEEDS RE-VALIDATION after Step 2.1 is fully implemented]**
+*   **Step 2.1.1: Initial End-to-End Validation of Chat Router [PENDING - Dependent on deployment of Step 2.1 changes]**
     *   **Goal**: Confirm that the deployed `/v1/chat` endpoint is fully functional with real backend services. **Update**: Re-run E2E tests after Step 2.1 uses real AI provider and config service.
     *   **Tasks**:
-        *   **Pending Task**: Re-execute E2E tests once `OpenAIModelProvider` uses the real OpenAI API & API key from Secrets Manager, and `ConfigurationService` uses real DynamoDB.
+        *   **PENDING TASK**: Re-execute E2E tests once `OpenAIModelProvider` uses the real OpenAI API & API key from Secrets Manager, and `ConfigurationService` uses real DynamoDB.
         *   Verify a successful (e.g., HTTP 200) response containing an actual AI-generated text from OpenAI.
     *   **Definition of Done**: A documented successful end-to-end test run, with the `/v1/chat` endpoint returning a valid AI response from the real OpenAI API to an authenticated request, using configuration from the real DynamoDB table.
 Any issues encountered during the re-test are diagnosed and resolved.